AlaaLab/Dr-LLaVA/README.md

 Code space for Dr-LLaVA, a conversational VLM finetuned for analyzing medical images.
 It is developed with the aim to reduce the inconstency across conversation for medical diagnosis.
 We propose a new alignment algorithm that uses {\it symbolic representations} of clinical reasoning to ground VLMs in medical knowledge.

+Dr-LLaVA is trained on 4 A100 GPUs with 80GB memory.
+To train on fewer GPUs, you can reduce the `per_device_train_batch_size` and increase the `gradient_accumulation_steps` accordingly.
+Always keep the global batch size the same: `per_device_train_batch_size` x `gradient_accumulation_steps` x `num_gpus`.

+This process involves in three steps.
+{\bf (i)} Construct the symbolic representations of clinical reasoning.
+These representations are utilized to {\bf (i)} generate GPT-4-guided visual instruction tuning data at scale, simulating clinician-VLM conversations with demonstrations of clinical reasoning, and {\bf (ii)} create an automatic reward function that evaluates the clinical validity of VLM generations throughout clinician-VLM interactions.

 ## 0. Setup